-FY 2015 Enacted FY 2015 Enacted FY 2016 Request Support of Other Stockpile Programs \$23,598,000 Support of Other Stockpile Programs \$22,843,000 Support of Other Stockpile Programs -\$755,000 Provide support for experiments and non-ignition HED data using NIF, Omega, Z, and other facilities to support NNSA's SSP needs.
-Provide support for experiments, acquire high-pressure material data and develop platforms to validate models of secondary performance and to validate opacity models.
+FY 2015 Enacted FY 2016 Request Explanation of Changes FY 2016 vs FY 2015 Bupport of Other Stockpile Programs \$23,598,000 Provide support for experiments and non-ignition HED data using NIF, Omega, Z, and other facilities to support NNSA's SSP needs.
+Provide support for experiments, acquire high- pressure material data and develop platforms to validate models of secondary performance and to validate opacity models.
 Develop a predictive capability for complex hydrodynamics and to determine aspects of a predictive mix model.
 Continue to develop and use platforms that can acquire high-pressure materials data.
 Conduct experiments on high-Z (high atomic weight) materials, including plutonium, on Z and NIF.
 Conduct the SSP-relevant high-Z material dynamic diffractions experiments at high strain rate and high pressure on NIF.
 Obtain first high-energy backlit images of the evolution of complex hydrodynamics experiments.
 Complete first series of turbulence experiments for model validation.
 Start first radiation transport experiment in complex SSP-relevant geometry.
 Provide platform and diagnostic capabilities for validating the impact of surety technologies in the future stockpile.
-Measure the effect of shell mixing on deuterium tritium burn.
+Complete the 10-year HED Strategic Plan that supports the requirements of the SSMP.
+Support of Other Stockpile Programs \$22,843,000 Measure the effect of shell mixing on deuterium tritium burn.
 Provide support for experiments and non-ignition HED data using NIF, Omega, Z, and other facilities to support NNSA's SSP needs.
 Continue to develop and use platforms that can acquire high-pressure materials data that supports the PCF.
 Provide data in support of PCF pegposts, including a materials data set on plutonium with the diffraction platform on NIF.
 With the Science program, continue implementation of 10-year HED Strategic Plan to support the requirements of the SSMP, including demonstrating an HED-coupled hydro-burn platform.
 Validate models relevant to thermonuclear burn.
 Provide platform and diagnostic capabilities for validating the impact of surety technologies in the future stockpile.
-The Support of Other Stockpile subprogram's FY 2016 budget request is \$22,843,000, a decrease of \$755,000 (-3.2%).
-The decrease slov experimental efforts while maintaining strong IC support for HED weapons research, consistent with the 10-year HED Strategic Plan.
+Support of Other Stockpile Programs -\$755,000 The Support of Other Stockpile subprogram's FY 2016 budget request is \$22,843,000, a decrease of \$755,000 (-3.2%).
+The decrease slow experimental efforts while maintaining strong IC support for HED weapons research, consistent with the 10-year HED Strategic Plan.